 Among the lepidote rhododendrons, which are not only scaly, but often pleasantly aromatic as well, there is considerable choice.
 In the E.H.
 Lohbrunner Alpine Garden, the small blues, R. impeditum, R. russatum and R. fastigiatum are all worth a look.
 None of them produces actually blue flowers—they are all shades of purple, but they (and their close relatives) are the closest thing to blue in the rhododendron world.
 They are all planted with a modicum of shade and where soil drainage is excellent, as this is a definite requirement for these high altitude species from southwestern China, where steep, rocky ground and cooling fogs are usually the order of the day.
 In the Asian Garden, the extra shade from the high canopy of conifers makes growing these diminutive rhododendrons somewhat more challenging, mostly because of competition from overly vigorous shade-adapted plants, but there are plenty of other lepidotes that do well here.
 The top of the list for April flowers is probably R. augustinii, with its willowy upright stems, narrow, diamond-shaped leaves and fabulous purple “blue” flowers.
 However, the closely related and similar looking R. concinnum (maroon-violet flowers), R. davidsonianum(pink flowers) and R. rigidum (white, pink or lavender flowers with a bronze to raspberry throat flash) all give the Augustine rhododendron a serious run for its money.
 Just because the magnolias and camellias were early, doesn’t mean April won’t be worth a visit!

-Submitted by Douglas Justice, Associate Director, Horticulture & Collections, March 31, 2014.
+Article submitted by Douglas Justice, Associate Director, Horticulture and Collections, March 31, 2015.
 Forum photos posted by Wendy Cutler.